qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 * None

-If you choose 'Internal (if possible)' from the :guilabel:`Overview format` menu,
-|qg| tries to build pyramids internally.
-You can also choose 'External' and
-'External (Erdas Imagine)'.
+If you choose 'Internal (if possible)' from the :guilabel:`Overview format` menu, QGIS tries to build pyramids internally.
+You can also choose 'External' and 'External (Erdas Imagine)'.

 .. _figure_raster_7: